cronelab/ReconstructionSuite/CONTRIBUTING.md

 The lint configurations are stored in `.eslintrc.json` file.
 We follow Google's JavaScript standards (subject to change).

 ### (Optional) Install Docker
-To run workflows, it is recommended to use Docker.
+To run the visualization engine, it is recommended to use Docker.
 Install Docker at: https://docs.docker.com/get-docker/.

+## Developing workflows
+``SEEK`` automates workflows that output data structures/files that can be visualized using ``ReconstructionVisualizer``.

 ### Install development version of seek
 First, you should [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the `seek` repository.
-Then, clone the fork and install it in.
+Then, clone the fork and install it.
+See https://neuroseek.azurewebsites.net/docs/seek/ for more details.

-TODO insert how to install and setup, or link to instructions.

 ### Install development version of ReconstructionVisualizer
 First, you should [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the